saiteja2145/react/README.md

 # Starter WEB Project
 This is a simpler project to understand git and github.
-Adding Line for rebasing example.
+Adding Line for rebasing example, then more changes from the cureent branch to create scene.

 ## Intro
 Trying to learn git